joshprk/agentrec/README.md

 which cluster together as near neighbors.
 The embeddings themselves can be interpreted as encoding semantic characteristics which are relevant to recommending an agent.
+- **Controllable.** Using reinforcement learning techniques such as RLHF, it is possible to set specific metrics for the recommender to align to, such as human values.